 The credit institution may not charge fees nor increase the interest rate on the credit agreement as a result of renegotiating the terms of the credit agreement under the OASP.
-Credit institutions may, however, charge the bank customer for the costs incurred before third parties, such as payments to conservatories, notary offices or charges of a fiscal nature, upon presentation of the respective documentary justification.
+Credit institutions may, however, charge the bank customers for the costs owed to third parties, such as payments to registry offices and notaries, or tax charges, provided the respective documentary evidence is presented.

-Customers who reach an agreement with the credit institution are bound by the new terms of payment, ceasing, for all purposes, the arrears situation.
+Customers who reach an agreement with the credit institution are bound by the new terms of payment, and the arrears situation ends for all purposes.

 The OASP terminates automatically:

-The credit institution must inform the bank customer, through communication on a durable medium, of the termination of the OASP, describing the legal basis for such termination.
+Credit institutions must inform bank customers, through communication on a durable medium, of the termination of the OASP, describing the legal basis for such termination.

 In case of termination of the OASP, customers in arrears on housing credit agreements and who are also borrowers in credit agreements with other institutions may request the intervention of the Credit Mediator, maintaining the guarantees provided in the OASP for an additional 30 days.